 How To: You enlist the capable kiddos to help you peel the crayon pieces that still have paper while snapping them smaller.
 If an adult wants to they can use a knife to break them up smaller carefully.
 You can sort them by color family or just go random rainbow but fill muffin molds shaped in a heart.
 Preheat the oven to 230* and bake them for 15 minutes.
 Remove from oven, Let cool and they should pop out of the molds easily.

-**Disclaimer, I would encourage keeping a separate set of silicon molds for this project.
+**Disclaimer, I would encourage keeping a separate set of silicone molds for this project.
 I had to scrub and scrub to get the film off so that I could use the molds again.
-Bonus to crayons being non toxic so if I missed any it wasn’t harmful LOL**
+Bonus to crayons being non-toxic so if I missed any, it wasn’t harmful LOL**

-Now if this all seem like too much work but you love the crayon idea, you can still use either template & attach 4 crayons with washi tape.
+Now if this all seems like too much work but you love the crayon idea, you can still use either template & attach 4 crayons with washi tape.